 - One should reconsider the QCD string phenomenology taking into account the interaction between strings.
 More lattice data are needed. - Jet quenching in the inhomogeneous phases. - One should implement the interaction in order to describe the collective effects in pA collisions.
-The Lund model based approaches may be improved. - Naive energy extrapolation of the LHC results (and Monte-Carlo generators) for ultra-high-energy cosmic rays should be corrected. - Stay tuned.
+The Lund model based approaches may be improved. - Naive energy extrapolation of the LHC results (and Monte-Carlo generators) for ultra-high-energy cosmic rays should be corrected. - There might be hydro in pp-collisions.